About the course

 The course comprises:

-- two advanced papers, usually taught in small classes and mostly during Hilary Term - assessment is usually by two extended essays of 4,000 to 5,000 words each
+- four advanced papers, usually taught in small classes and mostly during Hilary term.

 - a dissertation on a topic of your choice, approved by your supervisor.

 Examples of option courses are given on the faculty website.
 Please note that not every optional subject listed may be on offer every year, depending in part on levels of student demand.

 If you wish to apply for the DPhil you will be encouraged to develop your doctoral proposal during the first few months of the course, so that you will be well placed to make a doctoral application.

 More information about the MSc can be found in the course handbook.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of History and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of History.